 Remote Asynchronous Learning Plan

-At times when students cannot safely attend school in person, our school may transition to Remote Asynchronous Learning.
-This model allows students to continue learning from home through pre-prepared materials, printed packets, and communication with their teachers, without attending live virtual classes.
-Our goal is to ensure that learning remains meaningful, connected, and accessible for every student, even during unexpected disruptions.
-Below you will find important information and answers to commonly asked questions to help families navigate remote learning days with confidence.
+When circumstances prevent students from safely attending school in person, Durham Public Schools may implement Remote Asynchronous Learning.
+This approach allows students to continue their education from home using pre-prepared materials, printed learning packets, and communication with their teachers—without the need for live virtual classes.
+Our priority is to ensure that learning remains meaningful, accessible, and connected for every student, even during unforeseen disruptions.
+The information below provides guidance and answers to frequently asked questions to help families navigate remote learning days with confidence.

 Frequently Asked Questions (FAQs)